 If there was one route that got me at the edge of my seat in 7’scarlet ~ it was definitely Sosuke’s.
 His story had great pacing where it started off very light and warm then surprisingly escalated into a few bemusing affairs.
 His route also introduced a more definitive and deeper story regarding the mysteries surrounding the town of Okunezato.
 While the suspense was a little overwhelming in this route, I wanted to comment on how the romance never took a back seat in Sosuke’s story.
 His relationship with the heroine felt genuinely real and I love both his and Ichiko’s character development.
 I also loved the fact that Sosuke was such a neat freak and becomes very obsessive-compulsive about something so simple such as a goldfish scooping game!
 The perfect husbando, if you ask me! (chuckles)

 - Jerk Boss

-While the suspense was building up in Sosuke’s previous route, Yuzuki’s story on the other hand was a power house of everything (thrill, drama, a few action packed scenes and some romantic fluffs) …And although it happened so fast, all at the same time, I’ve got to say it was paced really well that it didn’t came out too forced nor too overwhelming with information.
+While the suspense was building up in Sosuke’s previous route, Yuzuki’s story, on the other hand, was a powerhouse of everything (thrill, drama, a few action-packed scenes, and some romantic fluffs) …And although it happened so fast, all at the same time, I’ve got to say it was paced really well that it didn’t come out too forced nor too overwhelming with information.
 I personally love Yuzuki’s character.
 He’s cold and irritable on the outside but inside his icy personality is one very warm, fluffy husbando!
 His story was probably the most compelling as far as solving the mysteries of Okunezato goes.

 Ichiko Hanamaki (You)